 I think back to the well-known reading about love from 1 Corinthians 12-13.
 We tend to focus on how love is patient and kind, which is all well, but my ears prick up at the part about how the “partial” will pass away when the perfect comes; how in heaven we shall see fully, “face to face,” what on earth is visible indistinctly (or as the King James lyrically puts it, “through a glass, darkly”).

 This should be a caution to any of us who try to place boundaries or conditions on heaven: whether it’s enjoying this or that earthly delight (must heaven have Mozart?
 Mountains?
 Mousse?), or being reunited with our spouse or our hamster.
 These things are but signs, placeholders.
-When we are before the real thing we won’t need or even want them.
+When we are before the real thing, we won’t need or even want them.

 Let’s let Lewis rehabilitate himself with this excellent passage from Miracles:

 I think our present outlook might be like that of a small boy who, on being told that the sexual act was the highest bodily pleasure should immediately ask whether you ate chocolates at the same time.
 On receiving the answer “No,” he might regard absence of chocolates as the chief characteristic of sexuality.
 In vain would you tell him that the reason why lovers in their carnal raptures don’t bother about chocolates is that they have something better to think of.
-They boy knows chocolate: he does not know the positive thing that excludes it.
+The boy knows chocolate: he does not know the positive thing that excludes it.
 We are in the same position.
-We know the sexual life; we do not know, except in glimpses, the other thing which, in Heaven, will leave no room for it.
+We know the sexual life; we do not know, except in glimpses, the other thing which, in heaven, will leave no room for it.

 The child can’t understand how sex transcends chocolate; neither can we understand how heaven will transcend everything—including our beloved pets.

 A final word, one that I hope may preserve me from nasty threats.
 After the Resurrection we will have bodies and will be fully human.
 Heaven will be a place perfectly suited to full human happiness, according to both body and soul.
-Now, we begin with the incontrovertible principle that God’s presence alone is eternally sufficient to satisfy every human longing, but there’s no reason to think that God could not also populate heaven with supererogatory delights—including physical things like food, music, and animals—that in some mysterious way will not compete with the Beatific Vision (they would lose) but join in it.
+Now, we begin with the incontrovertible principle that God’s presence alone is eternally sufficient to satisfy every human longing, but there’s no reason to think that God could not also populate heaven with supererogatory delights—including physical things like food, music, and animals—that in some mysterious way will not compete with the beatific vision (they would lose) but join in it.

-The Communion of Saints suggests that heaven will be a social place, that God’s face-to-face presence will not automatically make us tune out all else.
-If the heavenly host can commune with one another, perhaps they may also rub Fido's belly or scratch Mittens behind the ears.
+The communion of saints suggests that heaven will be a social place, that God’s face-to-face presence will not automatically make us tune out all else.
+If the heavenly host can commune with one another, perhaps they may also rub Fido’s belly or scratch Mittens behind the ears.